 Review summary: Fujifilm X-A10 vs Sony RX100 III

-So how do things add up?
+So what conclusions can be drawn?
 Is the Fujifilm X-A10 better than the Sony RX100 III or vice versa?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.